Chapter 11 - Physical Activity & Pregnancy

 ‘F.I.T.T.’
 For Pregnancy

-As with any exercise advice, consider the woman’s exercise history and preferences.
-If they are used to exercising, then they can probably just adapt what they are already doing.
-During the first trimester morning sickness and fatigue may limit exercise ability but otherwise women can do most of what they have done previously.
-In later trimesters they may need more modifications, but most women will naturally reduce the intensity and impact of the exercise as it becomes more challenging.
+As with any physical activity advice, consider the woman’s activity history and preferences.
+During the first trimester morning sickness and fatigue may limit exercise ability, but most women will naturally reduce the intensity as it becomes more challenging.

-TYPE – mixture of cardio, strength and stability, for example;
+Mixture of aerobic, strength and stability, for example:

 - Swimming / aqua aerobics (water temp not >32deg)